philipstubbs13/liri-node-ap/README.md

 	<li>DotEnv node package (https://www.npmjs.com/package/dotenv) - used to load environment variables from a .env file into process.env.</li>
 	<li>Columnify node package (https://www.npmjs.com/package/columnify) - used to display terminal output in columns.</li>
 </ul>
-<p>Version information is available in the package.json file in the project root directory</p>
+<p>Version information for each of these packages is available in the package.json file in the project root directory.</p>

 ### <a name="command-reference"></a> Running LIRI from the command line
 <p>In LIRI version 1.0, there are four commands that you can run.
-These commands allow you to receive access to latest tweets from Twitter, song information from Spotify, and movie information from OMDB.
-Make sure that you understand the command syntax and various arguments you can use for the command you want to run.</p>
+These commands allow you to receive access to a list of tweets from Twitter, song information from Spotify, and movie information from OMDB.
+Review the command syntax and various arguments you can use for the command you want to run.</p>

 #### <a name="command-syntax"></a> Command line syntax
 <p>The syntax for the LIRI command line interface is:</p>